MobSF/RP4MobSF/README.md

 # RP4MobSF
-a nginx reverse proxy with ssl and auth for MobSF
+## a nginx reverse proxy with ssl and auth for MobSF

-this docker container will let you install a ssl reverse proxy with basic authentication in front of your mobsf ==
+## This docker image will let you run a ssl reverse proxy with basic authentication in front of your mobsf

 1) to build the image